FrontierMods/Armory/documentation/DESIRED_FEATURES.md

 [proper outline TBD]

+## Multimodal pockets

+**TL;DR**: some pockets should be definable as usable in multiple ways (e.g. either a holster for an object above defined dimensions, or a non-holster pocket for many smaller items), where using one way disqualifies all others for that pocket.

+[proper outline TBD]

 ## Volume calculation from dimensions

 **TL;DR**: allow initial volume and longest-side values to be calculated from a provided `dimensions` object (or an array of objects).